New to Orienteering?

 Irrespective of the type of punching used the basic routine is -

-- Decide which course you want to run, details at Registration.
+Decide which course you want to run, there are details at Registration and sometimes on the web event page.

-- If electronic punching, hand in your registration slip to the computer people and collect your electronic punch.
+Hand in your registration slip to the computer people and collect your electronic punch or 'dibber'.

 When you have visited all the controls you visit download to have your electronic dibber "read".